cynthiablee/tariff-browser-extension/README.md

 Special thanks:

-Ben Shapiro and Mark Guzdial for the suggested phrases.
+Michael Austin for the suggested phrases.

 Thanks to Tom Maxwell for the [tutorial and template code](https://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/) for this project!